Praetorian301/MacOS-DiskImage-Recovery-Tool/README.md

-Sparsebundle / Disk Image Recovery Tool
+Sparsebundle & Disk Image Recovery Tool
 ======================================

-What this is
+Brief Summary
 ------------
-A small macOS utility (Python 3) that attempts to unlock disk images (`*.sparsebundle`, `*.dmg`, `*.sparseimage`) using candidate passwords from plain `.txt` wordlist files.
+A lightweight macOS utility written entirely using Python, the script attempts to unlock MacOS disk images including (`*.sparsebundle`, `*.dmg`, `*.sparseimage`) using candidate passwords from plain `.txt` wordlist files.
 Intended for legitimate data recovery and authorized digital-forensics work.

-What it does (brief)
+Logic Overview
 --------------------
 - Scans the repository folder for supported disk images and `*.txt` wordlists.
 - For each image it attempts to attach the image using `hdiutil`, sending